O.D.T. (video game)

 O.D.T.
 (O.D.T.: Escape...
-Or Die Trying in North America) is an action-adventure video game developed by FDI and published by Psygnosis for PlayStation and Microsoft Windows.
+Or Die Trying in North America) is a 1998 action-adventure video game developed by FDI and published by Psygnosis for PlayStation and Microsoft Windows.

+Plot

+The player assumes the role of a crew member on an airship charged with delivering a magical pearl to halt an epidemic.
+The airship is brought down by a horde of mutants who want to acquire the pearl, and crashes into a mysterious tower.